sombatos/WordPress-Rating-Plugin/readme.txt

 == Description ==

 I needed a simple plugin to display a rating in WordPress widget.
-So I made this plugin.
+So I made this Rating Plus plugin.
 It is only beginning, more cool features to come...

 Just go to `Appearance » Widgets`, add Rating Plus widget to the sidebar and adjust rating buttons the way you want.